 Overview

 Prior to beginning the study, participants fasted for 3 hours, in order to motivate them to eat foods in the study.
+In order to assess whether and how neural activation during cognitive regulation of food value relates to changes in food liking, participants rated a set of 270 images of foods (described below in the Stimuli section) for momentary liking, rating them once before entering the scanner, and again after completing all scanner tasks.
+We defined “liking” for subjects as how much they would like to eat the presented food, in the amount shown on screen, “right now”, regardless of other considerations.

 While in the scanner, participants completed a cognitive regulation task and two executive control tasks (described below).
-In order to assess whether and how neural activation during cognitive regulation of food value relates to changes in food liking, participants rated a set of 270 images of foods for momentary liking, rating them once before entering the scanner, and again after completing all scanner tasks.
-Note that these were the same foods that the subjects were presented in-scanner during the regulation task.
-We defined “liking” for subjects as how much they would like to eat the presented food, in the amount shown on screen, “right now”, regardless of other considerations.
+Note that the food images presented to subjects in-scanner during the cognitive regulation task were the same food stimuli that the subjects rated for liking pre-scan.
+Also note that we referred to subject choice during the scanner cognitive regulation task as “preference”, in order to differentiate it from the pre and post-scan “liking” ratings.
+Both terms, preference and liking, as we use them, fall under the larger umbrella of “wanting”, referring to the subject’s motivation to consume the food item (Pool et al., 2016).

-After completing the post-task liking ratings, participants completed an attribute rating task, in which they made ratings of the subjectively perceived tastiness and healthiness of each food.
+After scanning, along with a repetition of the food stimuli liking ratings, participants also completed an attribute rating task, in which they made ratings of the subjectively perceived tastiness and healthiness of each food.
 Following completion of the attribute ratings, a single trial from the cognitive regulation task was drawn and the participant’s choice on that trial was implemented.
 Finally, participants completed a set of individual differences measures, were debriefed and paid.
 See figure XX for a visualization of the experimental structure.

 Stimuli